-If the set of output decisions is smaller than the set of encapsulated decisions, the Decision Service SHALL be divided into type of the straight solid line.
-One part SHALL enclose only the output decisions and the Decision Service's Name, when the set of output decisions.
+If the set of output decisions is smaller than the set of encapsulated decisions, the Decision Service SHALL be divided into the set of output decisions and the Decision Service's Name, other part SHALL enclose all the encapsulated decisions which are not in the set of output decisions.
 Either part MAY enclose other DRG elements but these will not form part of the definition of the Decision Service.